-SEARCHING FOR THE RIGHT PET FOR YOU…..
-Thank you for considering the Butler County Humane Society to find your next best friend!
+Thank you for choosing the Butler County Humane Society to find your next best friend!
 It’s important to remember that adopting an animal may be more involved than you realize.
 Everything we do is aimed at getting the best possible permanent home for our animals.
 To ensure this, everyone who comes to BCHS to adopt an animal goes through the same adoption process.
 Our adopters must apply in person, be at least 18 years old and have a current photo ID.

 What can I expect from the adoption process?
 The process usually takes a minimum of 30-45 minutes.
 Here’s how it works:

-• Take a walk through the kennels and if you see anyone that you are interested in, take note of their names.
-Visit the front desk when you’re ready to move forward.
+• Take a walk through the kennels with a staff member and if you see anyone that you are interested in, take note of their names.

 • You will be asked to obtain your landlord’s approval for the adoption.
 This policy helps us reduce the number of animals that are returned to us.

 • After you have spoken with an adoptions staff member, you will meet with your potential pet.
 Eventually, we ask that all members of your family meet the animal, too.
 If you are adopting a dog and have another dog, we want them to get along well, so we arrange a time for you to bring in your pet to visit and socialize.